 In today’s right sized, merged and acquired workplaces, not to mention dismal job outlook reports in the news, it’s hard to find much to be excited or positive about in the office.
 It’s put a lot of people on edge – and that edge shows up in our work relationships.
 From snippy coworkers to overbearing bosses, to the downers that pull everyone into a depressing funk or the side-winders who slink in to hiss out some unverified piece of gossip, it’s all we can do to remain calm and carry on.

 A walk in the country or hiking a hilly trail can make us feel more in tune with ourselves.
 It also gives us an opportunity to connect with nature, awakening our personal chi.
 The trees, grass, stones and blue sky give us a comforting relief from the unnatural environment of fluorescent lighting, malls and office cubicles.

 Right after the first of January, the New Year is underway.
 But the energy of the year isn’t merely limited to the first day or even two weeks of the month.
 No, instead, energy begins building around the 1st of January, culminating at the beginning of the Chinese New Year, or Lunar New Year.

-By Kathryn Weber Ask anyone and they’ll tell you that an unhappy work environment can be one of life’s most miserable experiences.
+Ask anyone and they’ll tell you that an unhappy work environment can be one of life’s most miserable experiences.
 It’s isolating, it’s uncomfortable, unproductive, and it can also block your progress in life.
 That’s because work, like everything else, often relies on good will.
-Certainly the good will of coworkers and bosses alike…
+Certainly the good will of coworkers and bosses alike can help propel…